Onsomujosh/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. delete the direcory my_first_directory in the /tmp directory
 10. changes the working directory to the previous one
 11. lists all files, even hidden, in the current directory and the parent of the working directory and the /boot directory in long format.
+12. prints the type of the file named iamafile in the /tmp directory